mui/material-ui/docs/src/pages/components/image-list/image-list.md

 ## Advanced image list

-This example demonstrates "featured" items, using the `rows` and `cols` props to adjust the size of the item, and the `padding` prop to adjust the spacing.
+This example demonstrates "featured" items, using the `rows` and `cols` props to adjust the size of the item, and the `gap` prop to adjust the spacing.
-The items have a customized titlebar, positioned at the top and with a custom gradient `titleBackground`.
+The items have a customized titlebar, positioned at the top, and with a custom gradient `titleBackground`.
 The secondary action `IconButton` is positioned on the left.

 {{"demo": "pages/components/image-list/AdvancedImageList.js", "hideEditButton": true, "defaultCodeOpen": false}}